Travellers to Taiwan must test negative for Covid-19

 With the new policy, the CECC will allow exceptions only for those travelling to Taiwan for emergencies and certain types of work - for instance, crew members of fishing boats would find it difficult to obtain tests on short notice.

-The health authorities are also concerned about the uneven quality of PCR tests provided in different countries, which could result in travellers with faulty or fake results.
+The health authorities are also concerned about the uneven quality of PCR tests provided in different countries, which could result in travellers receiving faulty or fake results.

 If a traveller is arriving from a country where a pre-flight test is not possible, Taiwan will allow him to pay for a test when he arrives, but airlines must arrange for such a passenger to be seated in a separate section on board the plane, away from others who have the proper test results.

-As part of efforts to curb Covid-19, Dr Chen on Monday also announced a ban on migrant workers from Indonesia following a spike in the number of Covid-19 infections among them.
+As part of efforts to curb Covid-19, Dr Chen yesterday also announced a ban on migrant workers from Indonesia, following a spike in the number of Covid-19 infections among them.